ReproducibiliTea-org/reproducibiliTea/_journal-clubs/princeton.md

 Princeton-Rutgers ReproducibiliTea is organized by Meghan Testerman (Princeton), Jessica Kosie (Princeton), and Jason Geller (Rutgers) and is sponsored by the Princeton University Library.

-The journal club is open to everyone across Princeton University and Rugers University, from any discipline or department.
+The journal club is open to everyone across Princeton and Rutgers University, from any discipline or department.

 We meet virtually through Zoom on Wednesdays from 3:00-4:00 p.m. (see the schedule for exact dates)